Greg Anthony (wrestler)

 Greg Anthony (born June 5, 1981), is an American professional wrestler, booker, columnist, and wrestling historian.
-He has wrestled for the National Wrestling Alliance as well as former WWE developmental territory, Memphis Championship Wrestling.
+He has wrestled for the National Wrestling Alliance as well as his former WWE developmental territory, Memphis Championship Wrestling.

 Early life

 Greg was born in Centralia, IL and his family lived in Salem, IL until April 1988 when his family relocated to Dyersburg, TN.

 Professional wrestling career

 Greg Anthony started his career with WWE developmental territory, Memphis Championship Wrestling.
 Once MCW closed, he earned a spot with NWA Mid South, where he won the NWA Southern Junior Heavyweight Championship.

 Over the next several years, Greg racked up titles all over Tennessee, Arkansas and Missouri living up to his moniker of The Golden Boy.
+In 2023, Greg won the AIWF World Heavyweight Championship, defeating Ty Tyson.
+After a 441 day reign he lost the gold to Bruiser Kohloff, but on October 19, 2024 he became a 2-time AIWF World Champion when he won the gold at the 10th Anniversary Show of Pro Wrestling Mid South (Glory Last's Forever X).

 Midnight Gold

 In 2009, "Beautiful" Bobby Eaton moved to Arkansas and was looking for a young talent to team with.
 Greg Anthony was handpicked by Bobby and his manager Brian Thompson to form the team Midnight Gold.
 Over the next 2 years they main evented across the south and won many tag titles along the way.